By Chris Tozzi

 Joe has just signed on to an Application Performance Monitoring platform and started to monitor the performance of his Solr App.
 Turns out the platform he signed up for does not have Log Management or Infrastructure Monitoring, forcing Joe to now search a separate solution for metrics and logs.
 The context switching that Joe will have to do when switching from one platform to the other will only cost his organization more of his time.

 When it comes to DevOps tools, you have lots and lots (and lots) of options.
-In order to avoid a toolset that is too large to wield effectively or that creates more distractions than it is worth, keep things simple by focusing on covering a broad range of needs, avoiding redundant features, choosing tools that are well integrated with third-party platforms, and avoiding complex licensing models.
+In order to avoid a toolset that is too large to wield effectively or that creates more distractions than it is worth for reaping the benefits of DevOps, keep things simple by focusing on covering a broad range of needs, avoiding redundant features, choosing tools that are well integrated with third-party platforms, and avoiding complex licensing models.

 Chris Tozzi has worked as a journalist and Linux systems administrator.
 He has particular interests in open source, agile infrastructure, and networking.
 He is Senior Editor of content and a DevOps Analyst at Fixate IO.
 His latest book, For Fun and Profit: A History of the Free and Open Source Software Revolution, was published in 2017.